red-collar-official/flutter_kore/README.md

 In the last example we also can see that every interactor also has <b>savedStateObject</b>.

-When we override <b>savedStateObject</b> so interactor can save state to <b>SharedPreferences</b>
-It later can be restored with <b>onRestore</b>.
+When we override <b>savedStateObject</b> so interactor can save state to <b>SharedPreferences</b> or other provider It later can be restored with <b>onRestore</b>.

 ### Services

-Services hold instances of third party dependencies Service can be just used as intance holder or contain logic for working with third party api
+Services hold instances of third party dependencies Service can be just used as instance holders or contain logic for working with third party api

 Services also can be singleton or default

+Services unlike interactors don`t have state, but they also can receive <b>EventBus</b> events (EventBus will be described later).

 Typical example would be: